-Shutdown watch: There is a bipartisan deal
+Congress' big deal: What happens next

 (CNN)There is a bipartisan deal.
 And that is a very big deal.

-Sources involved say it hasn't been finalized yet -- technical details are still being worked out and negotiators were drafting the bill through the night Tuesday and into Wednesday — but at this point, the next step is the public announcement of a deal, which CNN has been told told is tentatively scheduled for later Wednesday morning.

-Bottom line: Once this is locked in, it is a very significant, hugely consequential development.
-It would lock in a two-year agreement on spending numbers, essentially taking shutdowns threats and continuing resolutions off the table for the time being.
-It would take the debt ceiling crisis off the table until after the election.
-It would provide long overdue disaster relief funding to hurricane ravaged Texas, Florida and, most urgently, Puerto Rico.
+The deal proposed by Senate leaders would lock in a two-year agreement on spending numbers, essentially taking shutdowns threats and continuing resolutions off the table for the time being.
+It would provide long overdue disaster relief funding to hurricane-ravaged Texas, Florida and, most urgently, Puerto Rico.
 Congress has been lurching from spending crisis to spending crisis for seemingly months.
 Should the House and Senate pass this, it in large part clears the decks.

-But there are still major obstacles to overcome, so expect a tumultuous next 48 hours.
+But there are still major steps that need to be taken, so expect an exciting next 24 hours.

 How this will all work

-Note: This story has been updated and will continue to be updated with new developments.